-- (c) The Company has attempted to remedy the violations.
+(c) The Company has attempted to remedy the violations.
 Further, the Company has filed a Compounding Application on May 8, 2023 to the Reserve Bank of India ("RBI") in the aforesaid matter which was further resubmitted on July 6, 2023.
-The said application is pending to be processed by the RBI.
-Financial implication cannot be quantified till the Compounding process is completed which may lead to additional liability on the Company. - (d) As per information received from the management, the company has provided the Corporate Guarantee in respect of the loans taken by Shree Sainath Land & Development (India) Private Limited from LIC Housing Finance Limited.
+As informed by the management the said application has been rejected by the RBI and the company is currently in the process of resubmitting the compounding application to the RBI as of the date of this review report.
+Financial implications cannot be quantified till the Compounding process is completed which may lead to additional liability on the Company.

+(d) As per information received from the management, the company has provided the Corporate Guarantee in respect of the loans taken by Shree Sainath Land & Development (India) Private Limited from LIC Housing Finance Limited.
 However, the said loan has become NPA now and the borrower has received demand notice u/s 13(2) of the Sarfaesi Act, 2002.
+Also, the said company has been going under the Corporate Insolvency Resolution Process (CIRP) after the admission of application by honorable court on 20th October 2023.
 Accordingly, corporate guarantee given by the company for such loan can be invoked which may lead to additional liability on the company.
 The company holds only 15% stake in Shree Sainath Land & Development (India) Private Limited.